top of page

 Slimy shells indicate that they are contaminated with bacteria, while a powdery substance on the shell is usually mould.

-If the shell is strong enough, the egg can stay fresh for longer.
+If the shell is hard enough, the egg can stay fresh for longer.
 So always pay attention to the eggshells.
 If they are thin and fragile, we know that they didn’t sell us eggs from pasture-raised hens.

-And as for the hens’ wellbeing, if they don’t have access to calcium sources, such as stones, they will use calcium from their own bones to form the egg shell, something that leads to bone deformation-damage.
+As for the hens’ wellbeing, if they don’t have access to calcium sources, such as stones, they will use calcium from their own bones to form the egg shell, something that leads to bone deformation-damage.

 The colour of the shell varies greatly, and in no way affects the quality of the egg.
-Check out some beautiful colours here :)

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-Now, we all know that we need our eggs to be fresh, in order to be tasty and safe to consume.
+We all know that we need our eggs to be fresh, in order to be tasty and safe to consume.
 Let’s see how we can tell if an egg is fresh or aged.

-1. The yolk of a fresh egg retains a round shape and rises high when we break it into a skillet or plate.
+and rises high when we break it on a surface.
 As the days go by, the yolk of an older egg loses its height, as the structure of the protein starts to degrade.

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-2. The fresh eggs have a thick, jelly-like albumen (egg white).
+The fresh eggs have a thick, jelly-like albumen (egg white).

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois